john-tettis/axiomatic/README.md

 ## Getting it running

 If you want to run Axiomatic, first install Postgres and follow the setup procedures.
-Set up a venv in the Axiomatic directory ==highliight==
+Set up a venv in the Axiomatic directory     highlithgt